Junnielexia/POWER-BI-FULL-PROJECTS/PWC POWER BI PROJECT.md

 2. **Internet Service Quality:** Investigate the cause of higher churn among customers with Fiber optic internet service.
 Consider improving service quality and providing special offers to retain these customers.

-3. **Tech Support Enhancement:** Enhance technical support services to reduce the number of raised tech tickets and improve customer satisfaction.
+3. **Tech Support Enh ancement:** Enhance technical support services to reduce the number of raised tech tickets and improve customer satisfaction.

 4. **Promotional Offers:** Introduce personalized promotional offers for customers who have been with the company for an extended period, encouraging loyalty and reducing churn.